What is Chalazion(Red Bump Under Eyelid), and How to Treat It?

 Here are some home remedies that may help relieve the symptoms of a chalazion:

-Tea bag compresses: Soak a tea bag in hot water and then place it on the affected eye for 5-10 minutes.
+Tea bag compresses: Soak a tea bag in hot water and place it on the affected eye for 5-10 minutes.
 The anti-inflammatory properties of tea may help reduce swelling and discomfort.

 Castor oil: Apply a small amount of castor oil to the affected eye at bedtime.
 The oil has anti-inflammatory properties and may help reduce swelling and promote healing.